OMAM_v5_Splash_NoBG.png

 Required Items

-Faction Decks Soldier Icon.png|24 / Specialist Icon.png|24 / Added Deck Icon.png|24
+Faction Decks Soldier Icon.png|32 / Specialist Icon.png|32 / Added Deck Icon.png|32

 The R.A.I.S.E and MACHINES Faction Decks.

 Each Faction comes with 2 Unit Decks.
-These are required at minimum for standard play:

-Expansion Factions may have their own Added Deck Icon.png|24 Added decks on top of the core Unit decks.
+Expansion Factions may have their own Added Deck Icon.png|24 Added Decks on top of the core Unit decks.
 Factions with several decks cannot be played unless all decks are present.

-Power Deck Neutral Insignia.png|24
+Power Deck Neutral Insignia.png|32

 A selection of cards used to create the Power Deck.

-Captain Cards Captain Icon.png|24
+Captain Card Captain Icon.png|32

 The R.A.I.S.E and MACHINES Captain Cards.